I broke up with winter in January 2014. It was a toxic relationship that should have ended long before that—but better late than never!

-I first attempted to rank these beaches – from Tampa to Boca (Grande) – but there were sooooooo many ties that I gave up.
+I first attempted to rank these beaches—from Tampa to Boca Grande—but it was too close to call.
 Instead, I decided it would be more helpful to just run down the coast, starting with the northern tip of Anna Maria Island (AMI for you cool kids).
 This way, you can do your own ranking, based on my descriptions and your own personal preferences.

 Let’s begin, shall we?